carlospepin23/db_hw/SuperMarket_Tables.md

 ---

 ## 6. section_inventory

+Tracks the quantity of each product stored in each warehouse section, representing the real-time inventory of the company.

 | Attribute          | Data Type     | Constraints                                       |
 |--------------------|---------------|---------------------------------------------------|
 | **inventory_id**   | INT           | PRIMARY KEY, AUTO_INCREMENT                       |